When The Bullet Hits the Bone: A Story of Survival

 Alicia, 1967–1995, memorialized here and here

-I got my first tattoo at 74 years of age in memory of my firstborn.
+I got my first tattoo at 74 years of age in memory of Alicia.

 Living with PTSD

 I survived.
 I survived incidents, choices and behaviors that make me lucky to be alive.
 I grew tough and resilient.
 Each of these traumas, especially my daughter’s death, and losing custody of my kids, was very nearly fatal for me.
 I fought for the sake of my kids.
 They are all adults now and I have to fight on for myself.
 I battle the shame.
-Shame first foisted on me as a child because I was a late thumb sucker and a late bed wetter and was shamed for both compounded by the shame of losing my daughter to adoption and then her tragic death.
+Shame first foisted on me as a child because I was a late thumb sucker and a late bed wetter and was shamed for both.
+Later that shame was compounded by the loss of my daughter to adoption and then her tragic self-inflicted death.
 Losing a child to adoption is a major shame inducer.
-Society asks: “How could anyone give away their child?” or conversely we are told we we’re “brave.”
+Society calls us brave but we are asked: “How could anyone give away their child?”

 Losing a child to adoption is wholly unnatural, as is being adopted.
 Both require mind bending reconciling of reality and social/legal definitions.
 It’s not a loss that engenders sympathy.
 No one ever has said, “I’m sorry for your loss” and there are no rituals.
 Oddly, the death of my daughter brought some normalcy to being asked a simple question that brought dread for 27 years: how many children did I have.
 I had four; one passed away.
 Her death turned the awkwardness of an adoption loss into the easier to understand and identify with loss of death.